Reading Events from a Device

 });

-Those functions can be useful to have a fine-grained management of device, but for most of the application it can be more convenient to use SDK Core and SDK Driver API that offer a higher level of abstraction as explained in the following section.
+Those functions can be useful to have a fine-grained management of device, but for most of the application it can be more convenient to use SDK Core and SDK Stream API that offer a higher level of abstraction as explained in the following section.

-Using SDK Driver C++ API
+Using SDK Stream C++ API

-The SDK driver module relies on HAL to provide a high level class that simplifies and enhances some operations for device streaming.
+The SDK Stream module relies on HAL to provide a high level class that simplifies and enhances some operations for device streaming.
 It also provides other related functionalities such as camera settings serialization, file input/output support for other event based formats, etc.

 Note that since this module originally predates the HAL concept, some functionalities are duplicated with what HAL provides today and will be cleaned/refactored in the future.
 The module name will probably change to better reflect those modifications.